Human Rights Tribunal of Ontario: Abuse of process and costs

-Lisa MacDonald filed an application under the Ontario Human Rights Code alleging that she had been discriminated against in respect of services on the basis of sex with respect to a request for admission to a women's only fitness facility in 2006.
+Lisa MacDonald filed an application under the Ontario Human Rights Code alleging that she had been discriminated against in respect of services on the basis of sex with respect to a request for admission to a women's-only fitness facility in 2006.

-In 2006, Ms. MacDonald had visited the Downtown Health Club for Women in St. Catherines, Ontario, seeking to become a member.
+In 2006, Ms. MacDonald had visited the Downtown Health Club for Women in St. Catharines, Ontario, and sought to become a member.
 The owner of the facility, John Fulton claims he was concerned that she was a pre-operative transsexual.
 Fulton argued that the Code allows service providers to restrict access to facilities "to persons of the same sex on the ground of public decency."
 And that in his opinion, the display of male genitalia, even on someone who self-identifies as a woman, could be construed as indecent by other women at his gym.
 Fulton claimed he never denied Ms. Robinson membership and that she was welcome to use the Club once the operation was completed.
 However, according to the Ontario Human Rights Commission, the Code prohibits discrimination on the basis of sex, including gender identity, and there is no distinction between transsexuals who are at different stages of transition.

 The case was scheduled for a hearing in November 2009.
 However, Ms. MacDonald withdrew her application without explanation in August 2009.
 Fulton, the respondent, sought an order of costs against Ms. MacDonald to "compensate [him] for the loss of dignity and stress associated with the accusation of discrimination and the time and money lost in preparing a defence."
 Specifically with regard to injury to dignity, it was asserted that the respondent had been stigmatized as having discriminated against the applicant and deprived of the opportunity to respond and have the allegations dismissed.